 You might notice behavioural changes

-Pets can be more demanding, clingy or needy, seeking less affection from you, seeking out the deceased’s favourite spot, increased duration of sleep, slower eating, increased frequency/volume of vocalisations, avoidance of regular sleeping locations, aggression toward people/other animals, changes in elimination behaviours.
+Pets can be more demanding, clingy or needy, or on the other hand could seek less affection from you.
+They may return frequently to the deceased’s favourite spot, or the spot the pet passed away.
+There may be a period where normal daily activities are noticably different, such as; increased duration of sleep, slower eating, increased frequency/volume of vocalisations, avoidance of regular sleeping locations, aggression toward people/other animals, or changes in elimination behaviours.

-For example: if your pet is scratching at the door as you leave – don’t say anything or comfort them.
-Give lots of praise and comfort when you return home and any other time, that they are behaving in positive, usual ways.
+Although these changes in behaviour can be normal, it is still important to maintain training standards and not let unwanted behaviour become acceptable out of sympathy.
+For example: if your pet is scratching at the door as you leave – this behaviour is unwanted, so don’t say anything or comfort them.
+Instead, give lots of praise and comfort when you return home and any other time, that they are behaving in positive, usual ways.

 Don’t rush the process